Our vision

 MOBILE TEAMS: Ready-to-use equipped teams to be deployed in endemic areas

 The essential objective of reaching outpatients may require the set-up of ready-to-use fully equipped mobile units able to be deployed in endemic areas, treat patients and at the same time conduct clinical studies upon short notice.
-These mobile teams will be established within the hubs and activated when needed in case of an outbreak or an epidemic.
+These mobile teams are established within the hubs and activated when needed in case of an outbreak or an epidemic.

 Platform architecture